julian-computes/minimal/README.md

 ## Instructions

-This theme can be used with the [zimfw](https://zimfw.sh/) ZSH framework.
+This theme is intended for use with the [zimfw](https://zimfw.sh/) ZSH framework.

 ```shell
 # Reference the module in your .zimrc